What are you looking for in an email marketing service? Great price? Powerful features? Simplicity? How about all three?

 Moosend Email Editor

-As with most email marketing software, Moosend features a drag and drop email editor.
+As with most email marketing software, Moosend features a drag-and-drop email editor.
 I like how the Moosend version is designed.
 It’s very visual with lots of colour and icons to help navigate your way around.
 Overall, I found it very straightforward to use.
+The Moosend editor has different modes at the top-center of the screen.
+These modes include edit, preview, code, history, and comments.

 Editing options are organised into three categories: